 Exploring the Path of Least Resistance Lessons in Home Education

 As I listened to my son-in-law teaching the science of electricity to my grandchildren, I remembered what my electrical engineer father taught me about the path of least resistance and real life.
-He loved anything having to do with electricity.
-Yes, I really, really, really wanted to shout out the answers to the grandchildren’s homeschool science questions, but I resisted–and it wasn’t the path of least resistance for me.
+He loved everything having to do with electricity.
+Yes, I wanted to shout out the answers to the grandchildren’s homeschool science questions, but I resisted–it wasn’t the path of least resistance for me.

 Back to my father and his love of electricity: as I understand it when given a choice, the electrical current will flow in the path of least resistance.
-Daddy told me that people did the same thing—choosing the easiest path.
+Daddy said people do the same thing—choose the easiest path.
 It isn’t always the best life choice, either.
-The right and best path isn’t always the fastest way to go. #LifeLesson
+The right path isn’t necessarily the fastest one. #LifeLesson

 Knowing that your child will probably choose the path of least resistance can be a teaching tool for you.
 I will give you several examples of how to use this tool in teaching homeschool math.

 Math and the Path

-Counting items such as dried beans while your student adds or subtracts smaller number problems will aid in memorization of essential addition and subtraction facts.
+Counting items such as dried beans while your student adds or subtracts smaller number problems will aid in memorization of the essential addition and subtraction facts.
 After a while, it will be easier to remember the answer rather than needlessly count beans—the path of least resistance!

 Before you start multiplication with your child, teach skip-counting.
 It’s fun.
 Find a great skip-counting cd such as One Hundred Sheep by Common Sense Press.

 - You can also teach skip-counting up to six if you have lots of dice!
 Your child will soon ditch the dice, but it was fun while it lasted.

 - Multiplication Chart

 Have your student fill out a Multiplication Chart (more than once, if it helps).
 Refer to it when working multiplication problems.
-Once memorized, the path of least resistance is remembering the answer without physically checking the chart.
+Once memorized, the path of least resistance is remembering the answer without having to check the chart.

 Here’s a Free Multiplication Chart to Download and Print!